Amourspirit/python_ooo_dev_tools/docs/odev/part4/chapter19.rst

 19.4 The Spreadsheet Service
 ============================

 The Spreadsheet_ service is a subclass of SheetCellRange_, as shown in :numref:`ch19fig_spreadsheet_service`, which means that a sheet can be treated as a very big cell range.

+|odev| has :ref:`class_calc_calc_sheet` which is usually accessed via :ref:`class_calc_calc_doc`,
+and provides a more convenient way of accessing a sheet's cells and cell ranges and working with the Spreadsheet_ service.

 ..
     figure 5